santiago-tapia/as2_mc/README.md

 This repository is a **Sandbox** for playing arround designs arround ROS2.

-There is NO intention to supply any usable piece of software, the intention is make designs (and alternative designs) to study how to carry out some ideas about software architecture relative to systems based on ROS2.
+There is NO intention to supply any usable piece of software, the intention is making designs (and alternative designs) to study how to carry out some ideas about software architecture relative to systems based on ROS2.

 ## Compiling with ninja-build